oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/internationalization_use_cases.md

 }
 ```

-More information on how to use it is available at [Symfony Documentation](https://symfony.com/doc/current/translation.html).
+More information on how to use it is available in [Symfony Documentation](https://symfony.com/doc/current/translation.html).

-## Pros:
+#### Pros:
+* Does not require additional implementation and can be used in Symfony framework out-of-the-box.

-## Cons:
+#### Cons:
+* Cannot be applied to translate dynamic content in the application.

-Translatable doctrine extension
+Translatable Doctrine Extension
 -------------------------------

 Dynamic content is another type of content used in Oro applications.
 What is displayed in the UI is based on data loaded
 from fixtures into the database and entered by users in the UI.
 As a rule, this data is based on dictionaries used in
 certain entities.

-Examples of such data are the Country and Region fields of the Address entity.
-There are a number of dictionaries with
+Examples of such data are the Country and Region fields which are used in the Address entity.
+The application has
+dictionaries for each of these entities with all available translations for all translatable fields of these entities
+(into all available languages).
-a list of these fields.
-For instance, these fields must take into account the language selected for the interface in
+For instance, these fields must take into account the language selected for the interface in cases when users must be
-cases when users must be able to filter and sort data by Country and Region in a grid with addresses.
+able to filter and sort data by Country and Region in a grid with addresses.
 In this case, use
 [Gedmo/Translatable](http://atlantic18.github.io/DoctrineExtensions/doc/translatable.html).

-The entity fields translated through `Gedmo/Translatable` are displayed in the UI in the selected language.
-Filters and
-sorting also happens using the same selected language.
-In fact, all requests to the database will change in order for
+Such fields are displayed in the UI in the selected language.
+All requests to the database will change in order for the
-the translations grid to retrieve data based on the current locale.
+translations grid to retrieve data based on the current locale.

-Bellow an example of Entity which must works with `Gedmo/Translatable` for the `name` field of this entity.
+Bellow is an example of an entity which must work with `Gedmo/Translatable` for the `name` field of this entity.
 ```php
 <?php